rust-lang/rust/src/doc/unstable-book/src/compiler-flags/source-based-code-coverage.md

 test result: ok.
 31 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out
 ```

-You should have one ore more `.profraw` files now, one for each test binary.
+You should have one or more `.profraw` files now, one for each test binary.
 Run the `profdata` tool to merge them:

 ```shell
 $ cargo profdata -- merge \